Dates of Employment: July 2019 - May 2021

-Hassan works on the neuroscience project of the Midlife in the United States (MIDUS) study, which uses fMRI and psychophysiological measures to examine individuals' emotion regulation in relation to their overall biological and psychological well-being.
-He is also part of the Wisconsin Registry for Alzheimer’s Prevention (WRAP) project, which examines the nature of emotions and emotion regulation in individuals at risk Alzheimer’s Disease.
+Hassan worked on the neuroscience project of the Midlife in the United States (MIDUS) study, which uses fMRI and psychophysiological measures to examine individuals' emotion regulation in relation to their overall biological and psychological well-being.
+He was also part of the Wisconsin Registry for Alzheimer’s Prevention (WRAP) project, which examines the nature of emotions and emotion regulation in individuals at risk Alzheimer’s Disease.

 M.S., Human Ecology, University of Wisconsin-Madison

 B.A., History (psychology minor), University of Missouri-St. Louis

 Center for Healthy Minds researchers are examining how emotion may play a role in the development of Alzheimer’s Disease.

 Our scientists examine how individual differences in emotional reactivity and recovery to emotional stimuli, brain structure and patterns of brain activity are related to life experiences, personality, behavior, health and well-being across the adult lifespan in a large national longitudinal sample.